CodePath-THETIPPY/Spltr/README.md

 ### 2. Screen Archetypes

-* Login
-* Register - User signs up or logs into their account
+* Login - users can log in with their venmo account
-   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another person.
-   * ...
-* Messaging Screen - Chat for users to communicate (direct 1-on-1)
+* Prompting Screen - users will be prompted to upload a picture of their receipt, and names of people (username of venmo?)
-   * Upon selecting music choice users matched and message screen opens
-* Profile Screen
-   * Allows user to upload a photo and fill in information that is interesting to them and others
-* Song Selection Screen.
-   * Allows user to be able to choose their desired song, artist, genre of preference and begin listening and interacting with others.
-* Settings Screen
-   * Lets people change language, and app notification settings.
+* Bill Splitting Screen - The receipt will be read and users will be able to associate subtotals to people (how will tax and tips work?)
+* (Optional) Venmo screen - shows the people that the user requested money to and status of the payment

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* Music selection
-* Profile
-* Settings

-Optional:
-* Music/Encounter Queue
+* Venmo Screen
-* Discover (Top Choices)

 **Flow Navigation** (Screen to Screen)
-* Forced Log-in -> Account creation if no log in is available
+* Log-in -> Prompting Screen
-* Music Selection (Or Queue if Optional) -> Jumps to Chat
-* Profile -> Text field to be modified.
-* Settings -> Toggle settings
+* Prompting Screen (with a button click?) -> Bill Splitting Screen

 ## Wireframes
 <img src="https://i.imgur.com/9CrjH1K.jpg" width=800><br>